beetbox/beets/docs/plugins/replaygain.rst

   the reference level: -18, -23, or -24 LUFS respectively.
 Default:
   `replaygain`
 - **chunk_at**: Splits an album in groups of tracks of this amount.
-  Usefull when running into memory problems when analysing albums with an exceptionally large amount of tracks.
+  Useful when running into memory problems when analysing albums with an exceptionally large amount of tracks.
 Default:5000

 Manual Analysis